StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/deploy-cf-bosh-lite.md

 # Deploying CloudFoundry using BOSH-Lite

+One of the options to deploy CF locally is using BOSH-Lite (running inside a virtual machine)

+**IMPORTANT NOTE**: Currently deployment of CF using this method did not work.
+After ~3 Hours the deployment fails.
+Consider using [PCF Dev](deploy-cf-pcf-dev.md) instead!

 ## Setup

 This guide assumes the following Prerequisites:
 - VT-x or AMD-v virtualization enabled
 - At least 16 GB of RAM
 - Ubuntu 16.04 as the Host OS
+- More than 100GB of free disk space

 ### Deploying BOSH-Lite